juxor/afaq/markdown/append42.md

 regions.
 Eight thousand sailors, soldiers and civilians escaped over the ice to Finland.
 The crews of the **_Petropavlovsk_** and **_Sevastopol_** fought to the bitter end, as did the cadets of the mechanics school, the torpedo detachment and the communications unit.
-A statistical communiqu of the Special Section of the Extraordinary **Troikas** of 1st May stated that 6,528 rebels had been arrested, of whom 2,168 had been shot (33%), 1,955 had been sentenced to forced labour (of whom 1,486 received a five year sentence), and 1,272 were released.
+A statistical communique of the Special Section of the Extraordinary **Troikas** of 1st May stated that 6,528 rebels had been arrested, of whom 2,168 had been shot (33%), 1,955 had been sentenced to forced labour (of whom 1,486 received a five year sentence), and 1,272 were released.
 A statistical review of the revolt made in 1935-6 listed the number arrested as 10,026 and stated that it had "not been possible to establish accurately the number of the repressed."
 The families of the rebels were deported, with Siberia considered as _"undoubtedly the only suitable region"_ for them.
 Significantly, one of the members of the **troika** judging the rebels complained that they had to rely exclusively on information provided by the Special Section of the **Vecheka** as _"neither commissars nor local Communists provided any material."_ [Israel Getzler, _"The Communist Leaders' Role in the Kronstadt Tragedy of 1921 in the Light of Recently Published Archival Documents"_, **Revolutionary Russia**, pp. 24-44, Vol. 15, No. 1, June 2002, pp. 35-7]

 After the revolt had been put down, the Bolshevik government reorganised the fortress.
 While it had attacked the revolt in the name of defending _"Soviet